- Posted by Francisco Javier Aparicio Rebollo

 In these situations, plastic encapsulated COTSs are investigated.
 We comply with the applicable specification so that in this case they comply with the applicable specification.

-If the plastic encapsulated COTS with the required functionality does not meet the rejection criteria of conventional test methods, Alter Technology, with internal criteria for the assessment of plastic encapsulated COTSs, and the final user agree on a set of new rejection criteria for lot acceptance by considering the actual working conditions plus additional validation test flow based on the expected use.
+If the plastic encapsulated COTS with the required functionality does not meet the rejection criteria of conventional test methods, Alter Technology, with internal criteria for the assessment of plastic encapsulated COTSs, and the final user agrees with a set of new rejection criteria for lot acceptance by considering the actual working conditions plus additional validation test flow based on the expected use.

 Additional testing: This deviation is considered as a reliability concern and additional tests must be conducted to check the system performance.
 From the point of view of the SAM inspection, such deviations do not comply with the acceptance criterion